 Anoka County will hold a virtual and in-person public open house to present updates to the project after receiving feedback from the community last winter.
 We appreciate you joining us online to learn more about this project.

 How to Navigate

 - Click the arrows on the right of your screen to go forward or on the left to go backward.
-Use the navigation bar on the top of your screen to revisit any part of the meeting.
+Use the navigation bar on the left of your screen to revisit any part of the meeting.

 How to Participate

 - The entire session should take no more than 15 minutes to complete.